Graham Potter: Chelsea

+I want a tactically flexible, attacking, possession-based team.
+Players that are brave, that aren't afraid to make mistakes.
+That can get on the ball and show courage and really try to enjoy their football.
+If the players are enjoying their football, there's a chance that the supporters will enjoy it as well.
+That's how you grow and develop as a club.
+Styles of play don't make you win games.
+The challenge is having players believe in it and how it works.

+— –Potter, on the philosophy he sought to establish at Chelsea.

 On 8 September 2022, Potter was appointed the new head coach of Premier League club Chelsea on a five-year deal, replacing Thomas Tuchel.
 On his debut six days later, the team drew 1–1 at home to Red Bull Salzburg in the Champions League group stage.
 On 1 October, Potter won his first Chelsea match in his second game in charge, coming from behind to beat Crystal Palace 2–1 away from home.
 Pierre-Emerick Aubameyang and Chelsea graduate Conor Gallagher – who scored the 90th minute winner – scored their first goals for the club.
 His first loss came on 29 October in his 10th game, a heavy 4–1 away defeat on his first return to his previous club Brighton.

 After Chelsea's exit in the third round of the FA Cup for the first time since 1998 following a 4–0 defeat to Manchester City, Potter came under intense scrutiny from the fans and media due to the side's poor results and performances.
 On 18 February 2023, after a home defeat to bottom of the table Southampton, a section of Chelsea fans called for Potter's resignation.
 According to Sky Sports, Chelsea co-owner Todd Boehly, who hired Potter, was among the few board members backing him.
 On 7 March, Chelsea reached the quarter-finals of the Champions League, overturning a first-leg round of 16 defeat at Borussia Dortmund by beating them 2–0 at home.

 On 2 April, following a 2–0 loss to Aston Villa at Stamford Bridge, Potter was dismissed from his post, with Bruno Saltor taking over as interim.
 During the January 2023 transfer window, Potter oversaw a £323 million outlay on new players.
 He managed 31 games, losing 11, and left Chelsea in 11th place in the Premier League at the time of his dismissal.